Chris Greenacre: Club career

+Greenacre playing for the in 2009.

 Greenacre was born in Wakefield and at the age of 13 he signed schoolboy forms at Manchester City, having previously been on the books at Leeds United.
 He signed as an apprentice at 16, and turned professional in 1995.
 His senior debut came in February 1997 against Swindon Town, when he came on as a substitute, replacing Paul Dickov.
 He made three further substitute appearances that season, without scoring.
 During his time at Manchester City most of his first team football came in the form of loan spells with lower league clubs.
 In his first start for Manchester City in October 1997, he scored the winning goal in a 1–0 win against Crewe Alexandra.
 This was his only goal for the club, and he started only two further matches.

 Greenacre subsequently went on to play on loan for Cardiff City, Blackpool and Scarborough before joining Mansfield Town in 2000.
 He became a prolific goalscorer at the Field Mill scoring nine goals in 1999–2000, 21 in 2000–01 and 28 in 2001–02.
 This attracted the attentions from bigger club's and in the summer of 2002 he joined Stoke City.
 His start at Stoke was however hampered by injury.
 Greenacre had a frustrating 2002–03 which saw him make 33 appearances scoring six goals which included a vital winner against Brighton & Hove Albion.
 In 2003–04 he found himself out of the team after the arrival of Ade Akinbiyi and made 16 appearances scoring twice.
 In 2004–05 he played in 34 matches but only scored once and was released at the end of the season.

 He joined Tranmere Rovers in July 2005.
 Under the management of Brian Little, Tranmere finished 18th in League One in the 2005–06 season, but Greenacre himself finished top scorer with 18 goals in 49 games for the club.
 This included a hat-trick against Yeovil Town on 28 December and two goals against Oldham Athletic in August.
 In 2006–07 under Ronnie Moore when Greenacre again finished top scorer, this time with a total of 19 goals, and signed a two-year extension to his contract at Prenton Park.
 A further 14 goals in all competitions during the 2007–08 season saw him again finish the season as the club's top scorer.
 He scored his first goals for the 2008–09 season with a brace away at Peterborough in a 2–2 draw.

 On 21 April 2009, it was announced that Greenacre had signed with Wellington-based, New Zealand A-League club Wellington Phoenix on a two-year contract.
 He made his league debut on 9 August 2009 scoring in a losing effort to the Newcastle Jets FC.
 Before a bothersome knee injury, Greenacre had scored five goals in 16 appearances for the Phoenix.

 Greenacre started season 2010–11 by scoring twice in the opening game of the season against the Gold Coast United FC at Westpac Stadium.